OCB7D2D/OcbElectricityWireColors/README.md

 <img src="Screens/game-wire-colors.jpg" alt="Wire Colors shown in-game" height="320"/>

-This module is part of my bigger [Electricity Overhaul Mod][1].
+This module was broken out of my [Electricity Overhaul Mod][1].
+You can use it standalone or alongside [Electricity Overhaul Mod][1].

+## Changelog

+## Version 1.0.0

+- Refactor code to be much cleaner and more robust

+## Version 0.9.0

+- Remove BepInEx requirement (refactored completely)

+## Version 0.8.0

+- Refactor for A20 compatibility

 ## Compatibility

-I've developed and tested this Mod against version a20.b218
+I've developed and tested this Mod against version a20.b238

 [1]: https://github.com/OCB7D2D/ElectricityOverhaul